Search in FortiSOAR is based upon an included Elasticsearch database.

 Enter to begin the search for the keyword.

-Term Matching, Authorization, etc., in 'List Search' works the same way as in 'Global Search.'
+Term Matching, Authorization, and Searching File Attachments in 'List Search' works the same way as in 'Global Search.'

 Search results are returned in a tabular format as shown in the following image: